What Is A Sinus Lift?

 If enough bone between the upper jaw ridge and the bottom of the sinus is available to stabilize the implant well, sinus augmentations and implant placement can sometimes be performed as a single procedure.
 If not enough bone is available, the sinus augmentation will have to be performed first, then the graft will have to mature for several months, depending upon the type of graft material used.
 Once the graft has matured, the implants can be placed.

-To schedule a sinus lift consultation, contact any of our offices in Clearwater, Westchase and New Port Richey, FL area.
+To schedule a sinus lift consultation, contact any of our Tampa, FL area offices in Clearwater, Westchase, and New Port Richey.